mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 It’s important to make sure that there is no sync in progress when upgrading the worker, because that will kill any pending process.

-### Push updates to gecko-strings

-Assuming the new strings are available in the [quarantine repository](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine), it’s now time to push the updates to the official [gecko-strings repository](https://hg.mozilla.org/l10n/gecko-strings).

-Pontoon relies on a [different repository](https://hg.mozilla.org/users/m_owca.info/firefox-central/), that is generated every 20 minutes based on the content of `gecko-strings`.
-That’s why it’s useful to run this update before starting the actual migrations.

-### Run migrations
+### Test the migrations locally

 A series of tools and helpers to run migrations is available in [this repository](https://github.com/flodolo/fluent-migrations):
 * Clone the repository locally and follow the instructions available in the [README](https://github.com/flodolo/fluent-migrations/blob/master/README.md) to set the configuration file.
-* Add the new migration recipe in the `recipes` folder.
-The script will look for any Python file starting with `bug_` in that folder.
+* Add the new migration recipes in the `recipes` folder.
+The script will look for any Python file starting with `bug_` in that folder, so it’s possible to run multiple migrations in one pass.
 More information about the folder’s structure are available in the repository’s README.

-At this point, while the migration has been tested as part of the review before landing, it’s always good to run the migration against one locale, e.g. `it`:
+At this point, while each migration has been tested as part of the review before landing, it’s always good to run the migration against one locale, e.g. `it`:
 * Update the locale’s repository, check the results of `compare-locales`.
 Assuming l10n repositories are cloned in `~/migrations/locales`, and the quarantine repository in `~/migrations/gecko-strings-quarantine`, the command to run is `compare-locales ~/migrations/gecko-strings-quarantine/_configs/browser.toml ~/migrations/locales it`.
 Save the output in order to compare it with the results after the migration.
 * Run the migration, without pushing, only for `it`: `./scripts/migrate it wet-run`.
 Then run compare-locales again, and check if the results are as expected: migrated strings should not appear as missing anymore, and there should be no errors.
-* If everything looks good, re-run the script adding the push option `./scripts/migrate it wet-run push`.
+* If everything looks as expected, re-run the script adding the push option `./scripts/migrate it wet-run push`.

+### Push updates to gecko-strings

+Before [pushing updates](../review/review.md#push-reviewed-strings-to-gecko-strings) to the official [gecko-strings repository](https://hg.mozilla.org/l10n/gecko-strings), make sure that:
+* The new strings and migrations are available in the [quarantine repository](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine).
+* There are [no pending issues](#ensure-there-are-no-blocking-issues-in-gecko-strings-quarantine) that prevent the current content to be exposed in Pontoon.
+* The migration has been tested locally and works as expected.

+Once the new strings are pushed to `gecko-strings`, there’s no easy way to roll back, and the procedure needs to be completed before re-enabling sync in Pontoon.
+The alternative is forcing all locales to retranslate this content, and losing the entire benefit of migrations.

+Pontoon relies on a [different repository](https://hg.mozilla.org/users/m_owca.info/firefox-central/), that is generated every 20 minutes based on the content of `gecko-strings`.
+That’s why it’s useful to run this update before starting the actual migrations.

+### Run migrations

-To run the migration on all repositories, use `./scripts/migrate wet-run push`.
+To run the migration on all repositories, use `./scripts/migrate wet-run push` in the same environment used for testing.
 For each repository, this will:
 * Pull changes.
 * Run the migration and commit changes.
 * Push changes to the remote.

-To run multiple migrations, put all recipes in the `recipes` folder.

 The duration of this step depends on the number of migrations and the speed of the Internet connection, but it should take about 20-30 minutes.